JohnPaulinePineda/Portfolio_Project_54/docs/index.md

     * compute risk indices for the test case and the study population data as baseline
     * estimate lung cancer probabilities for the test case and the study population data as baseline
     * predict risk categories for the test case
-2. The model prediction application code was saved in a repository that was eventually cloned for uploading to the Streamlit community cloud.
+2. The model prediction application code was saved in a repository that was eventually cloned for uploading to Streamlit Community Cloud.

 ![ModelDeployment1_ModelPredictionApplicationCode.png](793869ab-c222-42c3-a287-fc2997fd6172.png)